The Missing Cross to Purity

 And God having given them his dominion and favor,

-lose it not, but rather increase it in the life;
+do not lose it, but rather increase it in the life;

-for at first you know that many could not take so much money
+for at first you know that many could not take enough money

-all people stood aloof of you, when you stood upright,
+all people stood aloof from you, when you stood upright,

 and gave them the plain language, and were at a word;